-Let's think about the volume of the figure below.
+Let's think about the volume of this figure.
 It is made of plastic cubes that are 1 centimeter on each side.

 How many cubes are there in total?
 6

 What is the size of each of these cubes?
 1 cubic centimeter